dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 > Note these durability and near-realtime requirements are crucial for emails where we send a specific message to a specific (set of) recepient(s), and where not being able to deliver the email is deemed a major issue.
 These are often dubbed "transactional emails".
 As an example, think "Order confirmation", "Payment receipt", "Invoice", "Password reset".
 A counter-example would be a generic email to many recepients as part of marketing campaign.
 In that example, depending on the usecase, both the durability and latency requirements might be relaxed.
 We're only discussing transactional emails in this article.

+To sum up, our usecase demands a system giving us the capability to produce and consume messages in a durable and near-realtime manner.

+A standard and tried approach to implement this usecase is to use a combination of a relational database and a message-oriented middleware such as Kafka, AWS Kinesis, RabbitMQ or such.
+Roughly, the scheme is

+- Upon receiving a request to send out a set of messages, record those in the database, with a status of "Scheduled";  publish corresponding messages to your message broker of choice; and return to the client that the request was "Accepted";
+- A consumer of that message topic / queue takes messages, attempts to send them to the SMPT-capable server of choice, and upon success
+  - Updates their status in the database to "Processed"
+  - Acknowledges to the message broker the message was processed (in the case of Kafka, by committing the message's offset)
+- Upon error, automatic retrial can occur, but eventually we need to give up, record the message in the database with status "Errored", acknowledge it in the message broker and move on to the next one.
+These errored messages can then be actioned automatically or manually, either via sourcing them from the database state, or sending them to a "Dead letter queue".

+This approach is so standard that I would personally default to it when tasked with building an email comms service.
+It works, it provides at-least-one delivery semantics (which is the best we can do, since deduplication in general cannot be achieved with SMTP), and via the message broker it provides unbounded horizontal scalability - until the RDBMS or the SMTP service becomes the bottleneck.

+## The cost of messaging middleware

+Kafka and friends are great, but they come at a a cost.
+If your organisation is already utilising message middleware, the costs are already being paid, but if you're only introducing it now, you need to acknowledge these.

+There's organisational cost: once you introduce message middleware into your architecture, you need everyone on the squad to be familiar with the technology, and at least a few people proficient in it.

+There's complexity cost, as you're introducing an additional distributed system in your stack.
+This introduces new programming models, new libraries, new failure modes of the system, and new concerns in infrastructure provisioning and operation.

+There's the direct financial cost.
+At the time of writing, an entry-level 3-node AWS MSK cluster comes out at circa $600 per month, sans tax.
+For a large enterprise this amounts to an accounting error, but for a frugal startup it is substantial, especially in the early stages of trying to make a service financially viable.

+Or maybe you're one of the few businesses that already owns their hardware, you've over-provisioned and have the spare resources, and you're willing to operate Kafka on your own, paying the operational cost.
+This might be a good fit if you already have the expertise.

+If not - among other things, you're now in the business of operating a distrubuted consensus algorithm in production.
+Congratulations!
+Just a reminder that your three-node cluster (or six, if you're running Raft on dedicated nodes) that's running fine is one node failure and one network partition away from complete system outage.
+All this to say, it's not an endeavour to be taken lightly.